Tomcli/community/teps/0101-env-in-pod-template.md

 2. Secondly, environment variables defined in steps can be easily overwritten by the ones from `PipelineRun` and `TaskRun`.
   With that, common settings like API keys, connection details, ... can be optionally overwritten in a single place.

+3. For Cloud Providers, it's very common to inject user credentials using Kubernetes API `valueFrom` to avoid credentials being exposed to the PodSpec.
+Since each cloud provider has different credential format, able to assign environment variables at the `PipelineRun` and `TaskRun` can reuse the same task with different Cloud Provider credentials.
+   Kubernetes API `valueFrom` can also refe to values in the pod labels/annotations for specific Kubernetes cluster information such as namespace, application labels, and service annotations.

 ## Requirements